mikacousin/olc/index.md

 To configure OLA, use the web interface on [http://localhost:9090](http://localhost:9090) while olad is running.

 ### MIDI controllers
+Configure your controllers with MIDI notes for buttons and MIDI control changes for faders, knobs and controllers.

 - You need to activate your controllers in settings.
 - Open Virtual Console, toggle MIDI button to be in learning mode.
 - In Learning mode, select an object (Go for example) and push a button on one of your controllers